jahoy/Brazilian-Ecommerce-data-analysis/README.md

 **Summary:**
 **1) Marketing Channel Effectiveness**
-+ The majority of MQLs come from organic_search channel.
++ The majority of MQLs(Marketing Qualified Leads) come from organic_search channel.
 Continue to work on SEO/Events to increase organic traffic
 + If the marginal cost of paid search increases, it would be possible to examine effectiveness of 'social' as an alternative.

 **2) Sales Performance**